dancer1325/amazon-dynamodb-developer-guide/doc_source/time-to-live-ttl-before-you-start.md

 ## Troubleshooting TTL<a name="time-to-live-ttl-before-you-start-troubleshooting"></a>

-If DynamoDB TTL is not working, check the following:
+* things to check
+  * DynamoDB console's *Overview* tab
+    * TTL | table is enabled
-+ Confirm that you have enabled TTL on the table, and the name of the attribute selected for TTL is set to what your code is writing into items\.
-You can confirm this information on a table’s *Overview* tab on the DynamoDB console\.
+    * name of the attribute for TTL == your code is writing into items
-+ Look at Amazon CloudWatch metrics on the *Metrics* tab of the DynamoDB console to confirm that TTL is deleting items as you expect them to be deleted\.
+  * DynamoDB console's Amazon CloudWatch metrics | *Metrics* tab
+    * TTL is deleting items -- as -- you expect them to be deleted
-+ Confirm that the TTL attribute value is properly formatted\.
-For more information see, [Formatting an item’s TTL attribute](#time-to-live-ttl-before-you-start-formatting)\.
+  * TTL attribute value is [properly formatted](#time-to-live-ttl-before-you-start-formatting)